apache/incubator-graphar/docs/libraries/spark/examples.md

-Another important use case of GraphAr is to use it as a data source for graph computing or analytics; [ComputeExample.scala][compute-example] provides an example of constructing a GraphX graph from reading GAR files and executing a connected-components computation.
+Another important use case of GraphAr is to use it as a data source for graph computing or analytics; [ComputeExample.scala][compute-example] provides an example of constructing a GraphX graph from reading GraphAr format files and executing a connected-components computation.
 Also, executing queries with Spark SQL and running other graph analytic algorithms can be implemented in a similar fashion.